dpopkov/learnee/pj4wcustsupport/README.md

 Customer Support Project
 ========================

+### 9 - Improve the application using Filters
+* Simplify Authentication with a Filter

 ### 8 - Writing Custom Tag and Function Libraries
 * Creating an EL Function to format time intervals
 * Replace all Java code with custom JSTL Tags